Bachelor of Health (Biomedical Science)

 Pathway to study medicine

 Do you aspire to study medicine?
-Our Bachelor of Health (Biomedical Science) will prepare you for the Graduate Australian Medical Schools Admissions Test (GAMSAT) as a pathway to study medicine.
+Our Bachelor of Health (Biomedical Science) will give you broad knowledge to assist you should you wish to seek entry, via the Graduate Medical School Admissions Test (GAMSAT), into medicine.

 In addition to the courses listed below, external students will also have the opportunity to come on-campus for residential schools where you will attend face-to-face lectures and tutorials, use the facilities and meet staff and other students.

 How much will it cost?

 Approximate annual costs1 for your first year of study (8 units) in this program are: